rivy/js.os-paths/README.md

 All methods return simple, platform-specific, and platform-compatible path strings which are normalized and have no trailing path separators.

 The returned path strings are _not_ guaranteed to already exist on the file system.
-So, the user is responsible for directory construction, if/when needed.
+So, the user application is responsible for directory construction, if/when needed.
 However, since all of these are _standard_ OS directories, they should all exist without the need for user intervention.

 If/when necessary, [`make-dir`](https://www.npmjs.com/package/make-dir) or [`mkdirp`](https://www.npmjs.com/package/mkdirp) can be used to create the directories.